Housain Al-Mogahwi

-Housain Ali Al-Mogahwi (حسين المقهوي, born 24 March 1988) is a Saudi Arabian professional footballer who plays as a midfielder for Al-Fateh and the Saudi Arabia national team.
+Housain Ali Al-Mogahwi (حسين المقهوي, born 24 March 1988) is a Saudi Arabian professional footballer who plays as a midfielder.
+He is a former Saudi Arabia international.

 Club career

 He joined Al Fateh in 2010.
 Impressive performances made him a regular starter in the Saudi club.

+On 9 September 2023, Al-Mogahwi joined Al-Adalah, 13 years after departing the club.

+On 6 February 2024, Al-Mogahwi joined Saudi Third Division side Al-Ula.

 International career

 He made his debut for Saudi Arabia against Iran in a 0–0 draw.

-In May 2018 he was named in Saudi Arabia’s preliminary squad for the 2018 FIFA World Cup in Russia.
+In May 2018 he was named in Saudi Arabia's preliminary squad for the 2018 FIFA World Cup in Russia.